ncatlab/nlab-content/pages/1218.md

   \,.
 $$

-This fact plays a role in the definition of [[Frölicher space]]s, which are [[generalized smootth space]]s defined by plots by curves into and out of them.
+This fact plays a role in the definition of [[Frölicher space]]s, which are [[generalized smooth space]]s defined by plots by curves into and out of them.

 While the site $CartSp_{dim \leq 1}$ is more convenient for some purposes, it is not so useful for other purposes, mostly when diffeological spaces are regarded from the point of view of the full sheaf topos: the sheaf topos $Sh(CartSp_{dim \leq 1})$ lacks some non-[[concrete sheaf|concrete]] sheaves of interest, such as the sheaves of differential forms of degree $\geq 2$.